top of page

 A. Qualifying Round - Written Submissions (All Registered Teams)

-Papers must follow the format guidelines for the contest (see Section III.A.).
+2. Papers must follow the written format guidelines for the contest (applies also to subsequent written rounds):

-All qualifying round essays will remain anonymous before the judges.
+5. All qualifying round essays will be kept anonymous before the judges.
 The Essay Review Committee will select the “Top 64” schools.
 These schools advance into a single-elimination, written debate tournament.
 The decision of the judges will be final.

 B. First Three Elimination Rounds - Written Debates (Round of 64, 32 and Sweet 16)

-During the top 64, top 32, and “Sweet 16” rounds, each team will compete against the team with which it is paired on the official IPPF bracket.
+1. During the top 64, top 32, and “Sweet 16” rounds, each team will compete against the team it is paired with on the official IPPF bracket.
 The bracket will be updated after each round and posted at www.ippfdebate.com.
-The program director will assign sides (affirmative or negative) by a blind draw.
+Sides (affirmative or negative) will be assigned by a blind draw.

-All papers must be submitted to ippf@brewerfoundation.com.
-The program director will check papers for adherence to contest rules and guidelines, and then forward to opposing teams.
+5. All papers must be submitted to ippf@brewerfoundation.com.
+The IPPF team will check papers for adherence to contest rules and guidelines, and then forward to opposing teams.

 C. Oral Debates in New York (Elite 8)